rhaleblian/pirix/README.md

     sudo apt install mwm libmotif-dev motif-clients freeglut3-dev

-Examine the 'install' Make rule and confirm it won't whack any file you want to keep:
+Examine the 'pirix' Make rule and confirm it won't whack any file you want to keep:

     cat Makefile

-If it's safe, invoke the install rule.
+If it's safe, invoke the rule via 'make pirix'.

-To start PIRIX, put this in your $(HOME)/.xinitrc :
+To start PIRIX via startx, put this in your $(HOME)/.xinitrc :

     . /home/pi/.pirixrc
     pirix